Last Updated on

 As exports are taxable supplies, input tax can be recovered on supplies used to make exports.
 If the exporter makes domestic supplies also, the input tax recovered can be used to reduce their tax liability.
 If the exporter is dealing solely in exports, the exporter can get refund of the tax paid on inputs.
 Records of exports made are required to be maintained for minimum 5 years from the end of the year to which the invoices pertain.

-Goods or Services that are received from outside UAE into UAE, the supply is called an import.
+Goods or Services that are received from outside Dubai into Dubai, the supply is called an import.

 VAT rate of 5% will be applicable on imports with exception of VAT rate of 0% is applicable in import of precious metals.
 The rate of VAT applicable on imports is kept same as the VAT rate applicable on domestic supplies, in order to ensure that imports are taxed equally as domestic supplies.